Banksy: Exit Through the Gift Shop and United States (2010)

 In April, to coincide with the premiere of Exit Through the Gift Shop in San Francisco, five of his works appeared in various parts of the city.
-Banksy reportedly paid a San Francisco Chinatown building owner $50 for the use of their wall for one of his stencils.
+Banksy reportedly paid a San Francisco Chinatown building owner $50 (€) for the use of their wall for one of his stencils.

-In May 2010, seven new Banksy works of art appeared in Toronto, Canada.

-In May, to coincide with the premiere of Exit Through the Gift Shop in Royal Oak, Banksy visited the Detroit area and left his mark in several places in Detroit and Warren.
+In May 2010, seven new Banksy works of art appeared in Toronto.
+Later in May, to coincide with the premiere of Exit Through the Gift Shop in Royal Oak, Banksy visited the Detroit area and left his mark in several places in Detroit and Warren.
 Shortly after, his work depicting a little boy holding a can of red paint next to the words "I remember when all this was trees" was excavated by the 555 Nonprofit Gallery and Studios.
 The gallery claimed that they did not intend to sell the work, but planned to preserve it and display it at their Detroit gallery.
-It was later sold in 2015 for $137,500.
+It was later sold in 2015 for US$137,500 (€).
 There was also an attempted removal of one of the Warren works known as Diamond Girl.
 While in the United States, Banksy also completed a painting in Chinatown, Boston, known as Follow Your Dreams.

 In late January 2011, Exit Through the Gift Shop was nominated for a 2010 Oscar for Best Documentary Feature.
 Banksy released a statement about the nomination, stating, "This is a big surprise...
 I don't agree with the concept of award ceremonies, but I'm prepared to make an exception for the ones I'm nominated for.
 The last time there was a naked man covered in gold paint in my house, it was me."
 Leading up to the Oscars, Banksy blanketed Los Angeles with street art.
 Many people speculated if Banksy would show up at the Oscars in disguise and make a surprise appearance if he won the Oscar.
 Exit Through the Gift Shop did not win the award, which went to Inside Job.
-In early March 2011, Banksy responded to the Oscars with an artwork in Weston-super-Mare, UK, of a little girl holding the Oscar and pouting.
+In early March 2011, Banksy responded to the Oscars with an artwork in Weston-super-Mare, of a little girl holding the Oscar and pouting.
 Many people think that it is about 15-month-old Lara, who dropped and damaged her father's (The King's Speech co-producer Simon Egan) Oscar statue.
 Exit Through the Gift Shop was broadcast on British public television station Channel 4 on 13 August 2011 as part of a night of other shows compiled by Banksy.